judasaca/google-clon/README.md

 # Google clone

-This repository is a project from Protalento Full Stack Bootcamp.
+This repository is a project for Protalento Full Stack Bootcamp.